-- a) The applicant should already be in possession of an applicable bachelor's degree, or equivalent qualification, as approved by Senate. - b) The applicant should adhere to all the requirements related to majors for the primary part of the proposed BComHons programme.
-An average of at least 60% for the relevant major in the final year is required. - c) The general capability and academic performance of the applicant in this/these major(s) for each of the modules included in the curriculum, should be to the satisfaction of the relevant director. - d) BCom status is only conferred if the following modules have been passed or exemption on basis of specific assignments for curricula was granted by the director: ECON111, ECON121, BMAN111, BMAN121, ACCF111, ACCF121. - e) In addition to this the director may also require the applicant to have passed relevant modules in the following programmes before BCom status is conferred to the relevant applicant: Human Sciences, Mathematics, Statistics, Computer Studies.
+The applicant should already be in possession of an applicable bachelor's degree, or equivalent qualification, as approved by Senate.

+The applicant should adhere to all the requirements related to majors for the primary part of the proposed BComHons programme.

+The general capability and academic performance of the applicant in this/these major(s) for each of the modules included in the curriculum, should be to the satisfaction of the relevant director.

+BCom status is only conferred if the following modules have been passed or exemption on basis of specific assignments for curricula was granted by the director: ECON111, ECON121, BMAN111, BMAN121, ACCF111, ACCF121.

+In addition to this the director may also require the applicant to have passed relevant modules in the following programmes before BCom status is conferred to the relevant applicant: Human Sciences, Mathematics, Statistics, Computer Studies.